 Can you guess who that girl is in this photo?

 Yep – that was me.
 I think I was around 12 years old then.
-And one of my favorite foods was hot dogs.
+Some of my favorite foods were hot dogs and ice cream.

 If you had told that girl that she would one day write a book, speak in front of large audiences, and go on TV regularly – all to share her knowledge about nutrition and health – she would have laughed herself silly.
 You see, when I was that age, I didn’t realize that what I ate affected everything – from my energy, to my moods, brain function, digestion, immune system, and my weight.
 All I cared about was how food tasted.
 And I frequently reached for things like hot dogs, candy, sodas, cookies, cakes, and chips.